jcgonzalez25/new_portfolio/src/content/projects/TherapyMgt/index.md

 show: 'true'
 ---

-Contributed to backend integration to an open source project.
+Contributed backend integration to an open source project.
 Integrated Mysql backend to be connected to to a react front-end.
 Implemening test scripts as well.